 Josh has worked extensively in matters involving data analysis, mining, anomaly detection, and reporting of transactional and trading data employed across a range of industries, including banking, financial services, manufacturing, pharmaceuticals, e-commerce and retail, among others.

 Josh has also quantified and assessed reasonable royalty and lost profits damages related to patent, trademark, trade secret and copyright infringement claims, as well as the valuation of intellectual property outside of litigation.
 He also has experience in evaluating and quantifying damages related to a variety of issues, including contract disputes, purchase price disputes and class action matters.

 Josh is a Certified Valuation Analyst, and earned a Certificate in Intellectual Property Law from Suffolk University.

 Leveraging Forensic Data Analytics

-Joshua Dennis, a Managing Director with StoneTurn in Boston, explains how companies can benefit from forensic data analytics, both in response to regulatory inquiries and as part of proactive compliance monitoring.
+Joshua Dennis, a Partner with StoneTurn in Boston, explains how companies can benefit from forensic data analytics, both in response to regulatory inquiries and as part of proactive compliance monitoring.

 Turn to Joshua

 Q: Clients say they look to StoneTurn to be a trusted adviser.
 Can you describe how we serve in that role?

 Our goal at StoneTurn is to bring an insightful, comprehensive and independent perspective to complex financial issues.
 As part of this process, clients rely on StoneTurn to consistently provide honest answers, as well as treat each case with the highest levels of professional integrity and intellectual curiosity.
 This is achieved through consistent communication, an open dialogue, and an appreciation of the facts and circumstances unique to each case.

 Q: Every day, StoneTurn professionals help clients untangle complex problems.
 Can you give us an example of a great client challenge you faced and how you successfully solved it?